Project case study

 This classification helps reviewers understand what kind of mitigation is being applied.

 It also helps identify gaps.
 For example, a risk record may have several procedural controls but no technical or detective controls.
+That may be acceptable, but it should be visible to the reviewer.

-5. Hazard Control Records
+5. Hazard-Control Records

-The hazard control record is the key product object.
+The hazard-control record is the key product object.

 It brings together: